FAQ's: Your Questions Answered

 Always use your lap/shoulder seat belt when riding in your car.
 Airbags are just a supplemental restraint system, and statistics show that there is a greater risk of injury as may result of using airbags alone, as opposed to airbags and seat belts being used together.

 Properly maintain your airbag system.
 If your airbag light constantly illuminates that is a sure sign of a system malfunction.
 Have a qualified technician inspect your entire airbag system and its components to ensure proper function.

-Even if you exercise all due caution, there is the potential for injury as a result of a malfunctioning air bag.
-If you find yourself injured by a malfunctioning airbag, the Law Office of attorney Dan Newlin & Partners can help.
+Even if you exercise all due caution, there is the potential for injury as a result of a malfunctioning airbag.
+If you find yourself injured by a malfunctioning airbag, Dan Newlin Injury Attorneys can help.
 Our firm has the experience of assisting over 10,000 accident victims to receive compensation for their injuries.
 Our aggressive and knowledgeable approach has helped our clients get the settlements they deserve.
-Please call us at (407) 888-8000 for a free consultation and get the answers you deserve to all of your questions.
+Please call us at 800-257-1822 for a free consultation and get the answers you deserve to all of your questions.